zefrios/data-analyst-portfolio_cesar-frias/Excel/AB Testing/README.md

 ```
 ![Excel_Q5_1](https://github.com/zefrios/data-analyst-portfolio_cesar-frias/assets/83305620/4a5ada51-f2f4-41e6-9c87-e9ee20d771e4)

-Once we have our helper column, we can use pivot tables to filter out the tests with no control version.
-Choosing the table to count values for test versions, the final display looks like this:
+Once we have our helper column, we can use pivot tables to filter out the tests with a control version.
+By choosing the value fields to count for test versions, we get the desired result and the final display looks like this:

 ![Excel_Q5_2](https://github.com/zefrios/data-analyst-portfolio_cesar-frias/assets/83305620/d706f41a-be83-4b8a-a1d0-ccd6e36b937f)